yulangz/rocketmq/RIP-53-Support-remoting-protocol-in-rocketmq-proxy-module.md

 **What problem is this proposal designed to solve?**

-- Supporting RPC in remoting protocol related to messaging and connection.
+- Supporting RPC with remoting protocol related to messaging and connection in proxy.

 # Non-Goals